 Influenza is caused by a virus.
-There are two main types of influenza viruses – type A and type B. This year, the most common strain making people sick is a type A strain known as H3N2.
-This is unfortunate because historically H3N2 causes the most hospitalizations and deaths.
-Because this strain is the most prevalent this season (approximately 80% of cases are H3N2 right now), we are seeing more severe cases of influenza.
+There are two main types of influenza viruses – type A and type B. This year, the most common strain making people sick is a type A strain known as H1N1.

 Should I still get a flu shot if I haven’t already?

 Yes.
 While it will still take about 2 weeks for your body to respond to the flu shot to build protective antibodies, it is not too late to get a flu shot.
 Flu activity can last well into April and sometimes even May.
-Dr. Jernigan at the CDC said during a press conference last week that he anticipates at least 11 to 13 more weeks of increased flu activity before it finally starts tapering off.
 This vaccine finder is a great resource for finding the nearest location that offers flu shots.

 But I heard the flu shot isn’t very effective for this year’s flu season?

-We won’t know the true efficacy of this year’s flu vaccine until mid-February.
-Some reports have estimated that the vaccine is about 10% effected based off of Australia’s flu season, but Australia and the US have some important differences.
-Many flu experts here are anticipating that the flu shot will be about 30% effective or more, but we truly don’t have the data back yet.
-Here is a great summary about efficacy regarding different flu strains from a Shot of Prevention:
+We won’t know the true efficacy of this year’s flu vaccine until mid-February when the CDC releases the preliminary estimates on flu vaccine effectiveness.
+Many flu experts here are anticipating that the flu shot will be about 50% effective or more, but we truly don’t have the data back yet.

 Additionally, it should be noted that when the flu season peaks early like this year, and it’s dominated mainly by type A strains, we can sometimes see an increase in type B strains in the spring.
 Again, we won’t know for sure until it is here, but that has happened historically.
 The protection provided by this year’s flu shot for type B strains is looking quite positive.